PriymakVl/bomdels/modules/image/guide/image/examples/upload.md

-# Upload Image
+# Upload drawing

-The following example shows how to handle uploading of an image, resize it and save it to a file.
-Be sure you have enabled the [Image] module as discussed in getting started guide.
+The following example shows how to handle uploading of an drawing, resize it and save it to a file.
+Be sure you have enabled the [drawing] module as discussed in getting started guide.

 Assuming you are creating a web application that allows your members to upload their profile picture (avatar), the steps below explains it how.

 ## Controller

-First we need to create a controller that handles the requests for uploading an image.
+First we need to create a controller that handles the requests for uploading an drawing.
 We will name it `Controller_Avatar` and accessible through `/avatar` URL.
 Assuming that your project is located at [http://localhost/kohana](http://localhost/kohana), then our avatar controller is at [http://localhost/kohana/avatar](http://localhost/kohana/avatar).

 For simplicity, the upload form will be on `index` action and `upload` action will process the uploaded file.
 This is what our controller now looks like.
 Please note that we are not using [Controller_Template], just [Controller].